Explore – Fun – Adventure – Whales & WildLife

 Cruise some of the magnificent Discovery Islands and Desolation Sound on our 4 – hour tour.

-We depart Discovery Harbour Marina and head into the busy Discovery Passage, frequently used by the north and southbound tugboats and cruise ships visiting Alaska.
+We depart Discovery Harbour Marina and head into the famous Discovery Passage, frequently used by the north and southbound tugboats and cruise ships visiting Alaska.

 This protected inland water way is also shared by both Transient Orca, here to hunt for seals & sea lions and our returning Humpback whales here to feed on herring and krill for the summer months.

 Our local Seals and Sea lions with many species of birds, including Bald eagles and Blue heron can be seen along our shores at any given time.

 From Discovery Passage we have the freedom to roam around amongst the wildlife as we are constantly updated with real time information on the latest locations and sightings of the majestic whales.

 Cruising the waters around the Discovery Islands and into Desolation Sound we can visit the likes of Gorge Harbour, Lund, Refuge Cove, Squirrel Cove, Manson’s Landing or Whale Town to mention a few.

 We could stop in at one of the unique General stores or Trading Posts only accessible by boat for a bite to eat and seek out some of the beautiful bays and waterfalls these areas are famous for.

 All this as you enjoy the endless panoramic views of these amazing water ways and the snow capped B.C mountains on the main land.

 4 Hours $180.00 per person

 - Max of 6 guests & min of 4 – Larger group size option

 - Covered boat with private toilet and wash room facilities